Address

 Friendliness of staff: extremely pleasant, and knowledgeable

-Notes: *Unfortunately, there are no longer any dedicated accessible spaces in the downsized, parking lot.
-If you ask at the admission counter, a docent will be happy to show you around.
+Notes: If you ask at the admission counter, a docent will be happy to show you around.
 Everyone we spoke to was very knowledgeable and happy to discuss whatever you like.

 Read More